We Ditched HLS and Cut Playback Errors by 22%

 This creates an impossible tradeoff for adaptive bitrate:

 Start with a high-quality segment: First load takes longer on average connections.
-The user stares at a loading spinner for a second or two before a 7-second video plays.
+The user stares at a loading spinner for a second or two before a short video plays.
 The perceived performance is terrible even though the video itself looks great once it starts.

 Neither option is acceptable.
 This is the core tension of HLS in a short-form world: adaptive bitrate streaming solves a problem that doesn't exist for short-form video and creates problems that wouldn't otherwise exist.